Beyond Predictions in Neural ODEs: Identification and Interventions: Introduction

 \section{Introduction}

-Many research areas increasingly embrace data-driven machine learning techniques not only for pattern matching and prediction, but hope to leverage data for original scientific discoveries.
-Aiming to mimic the human scientific process, we may formulate the core task of an ``automated scientist'' as follows: \emph{Given observational data about a system, what are the underlying rules governing it?} A key part of this quest is to determine how variables depend on each other.
-Causal inference has put this question at its center, making it a natural candidate to potentially surface scientific insights from data.
+Many research areas increasingly embrace data-driven machine learning techniques not only for prediction, but also with the hope of leveraging data for original scientific discoveries.
+We may formulate the core task of an ``automated scientist'' as follows: \emph{Given observational data about a system, identify the underlying rules governing it!} A key part of this quest is to determine how variables depend on each other.
+Putting this question at its center, causality is a natural candidate to surface scientific insights from data.

-Within causal inference, great attention has been given to ``static'' settings, largely ignoring temporal aspects.
-Each variable under consideration is a random variable whose distribution is determined as a deterministic function of other variables---its causal parents.
+Great attention has been given to ``static'' settings, where each observable under consideration is a random variable whose distribution is given as a deterministic function of other variables---its causal parents.
 The structure of ``which variables listen to what other variables'' is typically encoded as a directed acyclic graph (DAG), giving rise to graphical structural causal models (SCM) \citep{pearl2009causality}.
 SCMs have been successfully deployed both for inferring causal structure as well as estimating the strength of causal effects.
-A key advantage of learning a causal versus an association-based model is the ability to reason about interventions and counterfactuals on certain variables in the SCM.
-However, in numerous scientific fields, we are interested in systems that jointly evolve over time with dynamics governed by differential equations.
-In such interacting systems, the instantaneous derivative of a variable is given as a function of other variables (and their derivatives).
-We can thus interpret the variables (or their derivatives) that enter this function as causal parents~\citep{mooij2013ordinary}.
-Unlike static SCMs, this type of dependence naturally accommodates cyclic dependencies and temporal co-evolution.
+However, in numerous scientific fields, we are interested in systems that jointly evolve over time with dynamics governed by differential equations, which cannot be easily captured in a standard SCM.
+In such interacting systems, the instantaneous derivative of a variable is a function of other variables (and their derivatives).
+We can thus interpret the variables (or derivatives) that enter this function as causal parents~\citep{mooij2013ordinary}.
+Unlike static SCMs, this accommodates cyclic dependencies and temporal co-evolution~\citep{bongers2016theoretical}.